Georgia Medicaid programs lack tight oversight, audit says

 Lack of coordination and inadequate oversight could lead to possible overpayments of Georgia’s Medicaid and PeachCare for Kids low-income assistance programs, a state audit has found.

-Released Tuesday, the audit estimated around $41.1 million in Medicaid and PeachCare payments between 2013 and 2019 did not receive enough oversight by the state Department of Community Health, which oversees the programs and coordinates with outside providers.
+Released Tuesday, the audit estimated around $41.1 million in Medicaid and PeachCare payments between 2013 and 2019 did not receive enough oversight by the state Department of Community Health (DCH), which oversees the programs and coordinates with outside providers.

 The oversight issues could lead to overpayments to beneficiaries and higher monthly fees paid to four managed-care organizations that work with the DCH to provide services.
 Those organizations contract with doctors, hospitals and other health-care providers.